 I spent the next 24 hours doing what I knew I should not do; massive amounts of research.
 The next day was tormenting as I continued to call her but she was always in surgery.
 That is the thing about colonoscopies; they are a”pump them out” sort of business.
 Twenty-four hours later I finally have her on the phone.
 The call is brief, the polyp came back, and it was cancer, it looks to be early stages, and since I don’t have symptoms, it should work out okay.
-Of course, I get the rare form of cancer, so she needs to find a specialist for me to talk too.
+Of course, I get a rare form of cancer, so she needs to find a specialist for me to talk too.
 She needs me to come in for a sigmoidoscopy so she can tattoo the area where the polyp was.
 I said I had plans to travel, should I cancel?
 What should I do?
 She reassured me about going to New York for the weekend, have a great time, and then we would start the process.

 I soon learned that once the word cancer shows up on medical files, things move along very quickly.
 I was back from NY prepping for the sigmoidoscopy – where they would make the area where the cancer is.
 The next couple of weeks after the sigmoidoscopy I spent a lot of time on the phone talking with hospitals and preparing paperwork while she looked for the specialist.
 Damn rare cancers!
 Then I got the call that she found a specialist for me to see.
-He was a no bullshit kind of doctor, which I liked.
+He was a no-bullshit kind of doctor, which I liked.
 He called and wanted me in his office that day.
 I barely had time to even blink let alone research him.
 We met with him, we liked him and surgery was scheduled.
 Two weeks later I was prepping again and then I was in the hospital.
 My last words to him as I was going under was to just get rid of it.

 Why am I telling you this almost a year later, and over a recipe for chicken bone broth?
 I was not sure how to tell anyone when I found out.
 I thought if and when I ever got cancer I would tell everyone but I felt emotionally private about it and told very few people besides family.
 Not because I was hiding anything but I just did not know how to talk about it.
 Sometimes when you tell people, there is this pity on their faces.
 I didn’t want pity.
 Now I talk about it often, especially when women, as well as men, say they don’t need to get a routine colonoscopy because they have not “had any issues”.
 Well, that is bullshit, no pun intended but why would you wait for an issue to arise?
 I had no symptoms and didn’t want to wait for any.

 I was putting it off because of the horror stories I heard about the prep.
 My friend Heidi had her turning fifty procedure done – her motivation really kicked me in the right direction.
 If it wasn’t for her, I might have put it off longer and then it could have been worse.
 I thank her every day.

 If I can motivate at least one person to go take care of business then I feel good about sharing my story.
 Don’t put it off!
 A little discomfort for a couple of days could save your life.

 Let’s talk about the coloscopy – it is not that hard LADIES and GENTLEMEN!
 Really the worse part is the prep and to be honest that was not that horrible either.